-Pupils will follow the AQA Combined Science route with Biology, Chemistry and Physics being taught as individual subjects.
-This will be a linear course, with all examinations taken in Year 11.
+Pupils will follow the AQA Separate Science or Combined Science route with Biology, Chemistry and Physics being taught as individual subjects within both.
+All science courses are linear, with all examinations taken in Year 11.
 It is expected that pupils will be completing compulsory practical work throughout the course, with practical skills examined within the written papers.